katsumasa/UnityPlayerView/README.md

 # UnityPlayerView

-Displaying the device screen in UnityEditor
+Viewer that plays the content displayed on the actual device in UnityEditor.

 ## 概要